 Creating the first Black female superhero

-Whether placing first in a race or the first man on the moon, so much importance rests on breaking boundaries first.
+Whether placing first in a race or the first deaf superhero, so much importance rests on breaking boundaries first.

 This is why Marian Michaels, AKA The Butterfly’s, obscurity is such a shame.
 Even her publisher, Skywald Publications, went out of business.